voxel51/eta/docs/linting_guide.md

 ## Pre-commit hooks

-When you installed THETA, pre-commit hooks were automatically installed that run Black and Pylint on any files you modified in your commit.
+When you installed ETA, pre-commit hooks were automatically installed that run Black and Pylint on any files you modified in your commit.
 If these tools produced any errors or changes to your code, you will need to recommit to accept the changes.